Real Property Tax Exemptions

 In the Town of Huntington, property that (1) is owned by one or more persons with disabilities; by spouses or by siblings, at least one of whom has a disability and whose income is limited by reason of such disability, and (2) is used exclusively for residential purposes is partially exempt from general municipal taxes.
-For applications and instructions, click on the link below.

 View Disability Requirements